Frequently Asked Questions (FAQS)

 1. Why should I engage your employment and migrant domestic workers (MDWs) agency?
 Are you the licensed agency?

-Our agency provides comprehensive services to assist you in employing a migrant domestic worker (MDW) and take all the hassles of work permit application away from you.
-Our MDW's are carefully selected through intensive interviews by ourselves or through our overseas counterparts and we only try to match what is suitable for the employers.
+Our agency offers comprehensive services to help you hire a Migrant Domestic Worker (MDW) and save you the hassle of applying for a work permit.
+Our MDWs are carefully selected through intensive interviews by ourselves or our international partners, and strive to match only those who are suitable for employers.

-Our agency is licensed by the Ministry of Manpower (MOM), accredited by the Association of Employment Agencies (AEAS) and our staff are experienced and certified by Singapore Workforce Skills Qualifications (WSQ) as Certified Service Professional (CSP) and ExpertRating (an ISO 9001:2008 company in the USA) as Human Resource Professional.
+Our agency is licensed by the Ministry of Manpower (MOM), accredited by the Association of Employment Agencies (AEAS) and our staff are experienced and certified by Singapore Workforce Skills Qualifications (WSQ) as Certified Service Professionals (CSP) and ExpertRating (an ISO 9001:2008 company in the USA) as Human Resources Specialists.

 2. What are the costs of hiring a MDW?